real-stanford/arx5-sdk/README.md

 - Control multiple arms in the same process through C++ multi-threading (much better than Python multi-processing)

 ## Build & Install

+### pip install (Recommended)

+You may use `pip install arx5-interface` to install the package without any conda / system dependencies.
+If you have already build the package inside the conda environment, you need to delete the existing `.so` file under `python` folder to ensure the pip wheel is being used.

+If you need to updated any C++ files, you may also run `wheels/build_wheel_single_ver.sh` to build the wheel for your specific python version and directly install this wheel.

+If you only need to update the config values, you don't need to change any C++ code.
+Please refer to `python/examples/test_joint_control.py` and `python/examples/spacemouse_teleop.py` to use `robot_config` and `controller_config` before instantiating the controller.

+### Build from source (Legacy)

 We set up a conda environment for all the cmake dependencies, so no system package is required.
 If you want to run `cmake` and `make` after modifying the C++ source files, please make sure you are under the created conda environment (`arx-py310` etc.).

 We recommend [mamba](https://github.com/conda-forge/miniforge?tab=readme-ov-file#install) for creating conda environments, which takes only about 1min.
 You can also use `conda`, but it takes significantly longer (~10min).